-Chronic or persistent pain is a pain that lasts for longer than 3 months.
-There are many causes of the chronic pain and the choice of treatment depends upon type, severity, location, impact on your current lifestyle.
+Chronic pain or persistent pain is pain that lasts for longer than three months.
+There are many causes of chronic pain, and the choice of treatment depends upon type, severity, location, and impact on your current lifestyle.

-Chronic pain is a severely debilitating and complex condition that affects multiple areas of person’s life.
+Chronic pain is a severely debilitating and complex condition that affects multiple areas of a person’s life.

 - Physical functioning